varemenos/aklpgr-blog-posts/my-oh-my-zsh-setup.md

 ## Preface

 As a web-developer I've had the chance to work a lot through the terminal emulators of a Linux distro (either Ubuntu or Fedora) and so I had to start making a terminal setup for myself which would help me raise my productivity by either avoiding various annoyances that I've encountered throughout the journey or by including tools that I didn't use before.
 After a while of digging for the right tools, I came across [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) which is "A community-driven framework for managing your zsh configuration," .
 What that means? basically it loads variously ZSH shell scripts and configurations which it then configures for you.

+## Getting ZSH and oh-my-zsh

 All you have to do to get started, is to install the zsh package via your distro's package manager and then install oh-my-zsh by following the simple instructions written in it's [github](https://github.com/robbyrussell/oh-my-zsh#setup) page.

 So now that you've done installing it, let's see what I've changed in my ~.zshrc file and why.